Optimized Quantum Networks

-In the asymptotic limit of multiple requests, $k \to \infty$, the optimal solution is to provide exactly the states corresponding to the target configurations $\{(p_j,|\psi_{G_j}\rangle)\}$, where the number of copies corresponds to the probabilities, $|\Psi\rangle=\otimes_j |\psi_{G_j}\rangle^{\otimes p_j k}$.
-This corresponds to the minimal number of storage qubits, as no manipulation of states is required, and exactly the states that are requested are consumed.
+In the asymptotic limit of request calls, $k \to \infty$, the optimal solution is to provide exactly the states corresponding to the $m$ target configurations $\{(p_j,|\psi_{G_j}\rangle)\}$, where the number of copies depends on the probabilities, $|\Psi\rangle=\otimes_{j}^{m} |\psi_{G_j}\rangle^{\otimes p_j k}$.
+This corresponds to the minimal number of stored qubits, as no manipulation of states is required, and exactly the states that are requested are consumed.

-In the scenario where requests only involve Bell pairs shared between multiple pairs of nodes (as we have considered in the deterministic scenario), the optimal resource states correspond to storing Bell states directly, where the required number of copies of a certain Bell pair is given by the total number it appears in any of the requests.
+In case requests only involve Bell pairs shared between multiple pairs of nodes (as we considered in the deterministic scenario), the optimal solution corresponds to storing the Bell states directly, where the required number of copies of a certain Bell pair is given by the total number it appears in any of the requests.
 For a Bell pair between nodes $\mu,\nu$, we have that the required number of copies is given by where $E_j$ is the edge set corresponding to graph $G_j$.
 That is, if the Bell pair is part of the request $j$, we need to store a copy, which occurs with probability $p_j$.
 It follows that the total number of qubits to be stored is upper bounded by $k n$, which is only reached if all requests contain $n/2$ parallel Bell pairs.
 Notice the linear scaling in the required resources.

-Observe however that this setting is useless in a scenario where pre-shared entangled states are provided to the network beforehand with the task of fulfilling $k$ requests.
-In this case, only small values of $k$ are reasonable to be evaluated.